Installation¶

 Python >=3.6

-Please refer to Django and Ubuntu/Debian respectively RHEL for installation instructions.
+Please refer to Python and Django respectively for installation instructions.

 Back-end Configuration¶